mapassos/brazil-macroeconomics-data-analysis-and-pipeline/README.md

 * clean, transform and create the mothly and annual data
 * and load each data into a tsv file, a local database and AWS.

 One of the data sources required the use of Selenium.
 Since I wanted to reduce the dependencies and isolate this process, I chose to dockerize this step.
-Another data extraction was necessary because the library holidays did not contain all the necessary holidays to accumulate the data over a month or year.
-The script for this can be found in `scrap/feriados.py`.
 For the ETL orchestration, I used Airflow for scheduling and monitoring workflows.

 ## Project Structure